Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/2-WASM-Meta-Protocol-Slides.md

 Notes:

-Building a WASM module's activity was building something akin to runtime-apis
+Building a Wasm module's activity was building something akin to runtime-apis

 ---v